widetechid/WideKYC/README.md

 SDK integration consists of two parts:

 * Client-side integration: integrate the WideKYC SDK into the merchant application.
-The Wide SDK provides a ready set of screens and tools for both iOS and Android applications to capture required user data such as face images, identity document images, and so on.
-By integrating the Wide SDK, you can easily create a friendly interaction experience for your users in terms of:
+The WideKYC SDK provides a ready set of screens and tools for both iOS and Android applications to capture required user data such as face images, identity document images, and so on.
+By integrating the WideKYC SDK, you can easily create a friendly interaction experience for your users in terms of:
   * Well designed UI to guide your users through the simple and easy business process
   * High success rate and high security with multiple algorithms applied
   * Simplified integration process by directly uploading images to the WideKYC service to process